Skip Navigation

 Strategy.
 Community Partnerships and Collaboration

 Approach.
-Foster partnerships with community-based organizations and local agencies to ensure affordable and accessible healthcare services for children
+Foster partnerships with community-based organizations local agencies to ensure affordable and reachable healthcare services for children

 Return to main MCHbest page >>

 Overview.
-Strong partnerships and collaboration with community organizations, schools, and local partners can help raise awareness, promote healthcare utilization, and establish referral networks for children and their families to receive needed health care services.
-By providing clinical services, advocacy efforts, and pipeline/education opportunities, a clinician-established community health center worked to improve access to healthcare for populations experiencing health disparities and limited access to healthcare, including undocumented immigrants and individuals with limited English proficiency.
-Advocacy efforts and enhanced clinical services can further improve access to health care services for children and families facing barriers to healthcare access.[1]
+Strong partnerships and collaboration with community organizations, schools, and local stakeholders can help raise awareness, promote healthcare utilization, and establish referral networks for children and their families to receive needed healthcare services.
+By providing clinical services, support efforts, and pipeline/education opportunities, a clinician-established community health center aimed to improve access to healthcare for under resourced populations, including individuals with limited English proficiency. support efforts and enhanced clinical services can further improve access to healthcare services for under resourced children and their families.[1]

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):